 - Please provide feedback as soon as possible, ideally no later than 24 hours after the interview, so that we can move quickly and ensure a positive candidate experience.
 You can use Brighthire to review the interview and copy / paste notes at a later time, but please try your best to get in the habit of submitting feedback directly after the interview since recall reduces by 44% after one hour.
 Feedback is best when you use the attributes to help score responses.

-- Most importantly, please do not talk to anybody else about their feedback if you were in a panel interview.
-If somebody went right before you went right after you, please don’t ask for their feedback until you have officially filled yours out.
-That is a surefire way to introduce bias into your decision making.
-You should feel conviction in your process and your assessment of the candidate.
+- Most importantly, if another teammate interviewed at the same time as you or directly before you, please don’t ask for their assessment of the candidate until you have officially filled out your scorecard.
+Asking for their opinion is a surefire way to introduce bias into your decision making.
+In an effort to reduce bias, we intentionally prevent teammates from viewing past scorecards in Greenhouse prior to their interview (with the exception of Hiring Managers and Executives).
+Interviewers should feel conviction in their process and assessment of the candidate.
 If we notice that some candidate has gotten a couple yeses and a no, we will bring the team together to talk about it and determine why that happened.
 We can leverage BrightHire again here to see if there was a miscommunication or if their story was inconsistent.
 BrightHire will allow us to dig deeper if the panel did not agree on a decision.